 Boxing Day = Cricket.
 The Boxing Day Test is an Aussie tradition and is always held in Melbourne at the Melbourne Cricket Ground – the famous MCG.

 So these are some of the things I love about Summer in Australia.
-What are your favourite things?
+What are your favourite things in Summer?

 Let’s Keep Sizzling!